menu icon

 Corn Salad

-In a medium bowl, combine corn kernels, shallot, garlic, cherry tomatoes, celery, parsley, salt, black pepper lime zest, and juice of 2 limes.
+In a medium bowl, stir together the corn kernels, shallot, garlic, cherry tomatoes, celery, parsley, salt, black pepper, lime zest, and the juice of 2 limes.

 Here are some of my top tips and tricks to help you make this dish:

 • Use fresh corn always.
 If fresh corn is not available, the best option is to buy 16 oz. of frozen corn.
-Cook it over medium heat in a large skillet with 3 tablespoons of oil, cook for 5-8 minutes until all moisture is removed.
+Cook it over medium heat in a large skillet with 3 tablespoons of oil, and cook for 5-8 minutes, until all moisture is removed.
 Cool.
-Then add the remaining corn salad ingredients.
+Then, add the remaining corn salad ingredients.

 • Feel free to add any of your favorite vegetables to the corn salad.